- Travel and Places

-If you are interested in snorkeling, kayaking and getting closer to the beluga whales then, the best time to visit is between July to August.
+If you are interested in snorkeling, kayaking and getting closer to the beluga whales then, the best time to visit is from July to August.

-The winter season from October to November is prime polar bear season.
+The winter season from October to November is a prime polar bear season.

 Foreign tourist must carry their passport and tourist visa documents with them.

 If you started feeling that there is nothing royal about this destination, you can check out the adventures that run the sled dogs both in summer and in winter.
 The only difference is that during the winter the dog sleds, while in the summer season, they pull wheeled carts.